FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/pro_builder.md

 ### 1.3 Block chain service expansion configuration

 'BcosBuilder 'provides blockchain node service expansion and RPC / Gateway service expansion functions.
-The configuration template for blockchain node service expansion can be found in' conf / config-node-expand-example.toml 'path, RPC / Gateway service expansion configuration template in' conf / config-service-expand-example.toml 'under the path。
+The configuration template for blockchain node service expansion is in the' conf / config-node-expand-example.toml 'path, and the configuration template for RPC / Gateway service expansion is in the' conf / config-service-expand-example.toml 'path。

 **RPC Service Expansion Configuration**

 In FISCO BCOS Pro version blockchain, an RPC service can contain multiple RPC service nodes.
 BcosBuilder provides the RPC service scaling function, which can scale out RPC service nodes based on existing RPC services.
 The configuration options are mainly located in the configurations of '[chain]' and '[[agency]]. [agency.rpc]', mainly including:

-- `[chain].chain_id`: The ID of the chain to which the expanded RPC service belongs.。
+- `[chain].chain_id`: The ID of the chain to which the expanded RPC service belongs。
 - `[chain].rpc_sm_ssl`: Whether the expanded RPC service and SDK client use the state-secret SSL connection。
 - `[chain].rpc_ca_cert_path`: Specify the path to the CA certificate and CA private key of the expanded RPC service。
 - `[[agency]].[agency.rpc].deploy_ip`: Deployment IP of Scaled RPC Service。